gopheracademy/gopheracademy-web/content/advent-2015/composable-pipelines-improvements.md

 ## A better way

-What I realized, is that if we use a function to create new tasks, that pre-populates all the channel fields, we can just assign those fields to each other.
+What I realized though is that if we use a "factory function" to create new tasks and pre-populate the channel fields, we just need to assign one such field to a field of another processes to connect two processes.

 So, a task would be defined like so, including its factory function: